Harry908/JobWise/.github/chatmodes/backend-developer.chatmode.md

 1. **Analyze Request:** Carefully analyze the backend requirements.
 If any part of the request is ambiguous or lacks detail, ask clarifying questions before proceeding.
 2. **Design & Plan:** Formulate a clear plan for API endpoints, data models, business logic, database interactions, and AI pipeline integration.
 3. **Generate Code:** Write clean, efficient Python code following PEP 8 standards using FastAPI or similar frameworks.
-Use context7 for maintaining context.
+Use context7 for code snippets and syntax examples from relevant libraries.
 4. **Respond to User:** Present your implementation plan and code to the user in a clear and organized manner.
 5. **Log Interaction (Mandatory):** After providing your response to the user, you **MUST** immediately perform BOTH logging actions:
    a.
-Standard logging to `.\log\backend-developer-log.md`
+Standard logging to `log/backend-developer-log.md`
    b.
-MCP context summary to `.context/handoff/sprint-status.md` with handoff information for QA Engineer
+Agent summary to `.context/backend-developer-summary.md` with your implementation progress

 ## Development Principles